-In compliance with federal law, including the provisions of Title IX of the Education Amendments of 1972, Title VI of the Civil Rights Act of 1964.
-Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and Executive Order 13672, the University of Georgia does not discriminate on the basis of race, sex, gender identity, sexual orientation, ethnicity or national origin, religion, age, genetic information, disability status or veteran status in its administration of educational policies, programs, or activities; its admissions policies; scholarship and loan programs; athletic or other university-administered programs; or employment.
+In compliance with federal law, including the provisions of Title IX of the Education Amendments of 1972, Title VI of the Civil Rights Act of 1964, Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and Executive Order 13672, the University of Georgia does not discriminate on the basis of race, sex, gender identity, sexual orientation, ethnicity or national origin, religion, age, genetic information, disability status or veteran status in its administration of educational policies, programs, or activities; its admissions policies; scholarship and loan programs; athletic or other university-administered programs; or employment.
 Inquiries or complaints should be directed to the Equal Opportunity Office, 119 Holmes-Hunter Academic Building, University of Georgia, Athens, GA 30602.
 Telephone 706-542-7912 (V/TDD).
 Fax 706-542-2822.
-Email ugaeoo@uga.edu.
+Email ugaeoo@uga.edu. @UGAHousing

 Contents

 WELCOME HOME

-- Letter from the executive director 4 Directory
+- 4 Letter from the executive director Directory

-- Who's who in the halls 5
+- 5 Who's who in the halls

-- Security is a top priority 6
+- 6 Security is a top priority Staff spotlight: Security coordinator

-- Everyday sustainability 7
+- 7 Everyday sustainability

-- Higher involvement means higher GPAs 8 Community council
+- 8 Higher involvement means higher GPAs Community council

-- Where does your housing fee go?
-9 Improving access to housing 10
+- 9 Where does your housing fee go?

-- Staff spotlight
+- Improving access to housing Staff spotlight: Sustainability coordinator

+Like and subscribe

-- Like and subscribe 11
+- 11 Like and subscribe

-- An environment of learning 12
+- An environment of learningCampus technology resources

-- Campus technology resources 14

 MOVE IN

-@UGAHousing

-P

 - 16 Guide to moving in

-- What to bring checklist 18
+- 18 What to bring checklist

-- Five dorm must-haves 19
+- 19 Five dorm must-haves

-- Buyer beware 20
+- 20 Buyer beware 17-position adjustable beds

-- Move-in recycling 21
+- 21 Move-in recycling

-- Frequently asked questions 22
+- 22 Frequently asked questions

-- Residence halls at a glance 23
+- 23 Residence halls at a glance

-COVID-19 ADVISORY
+NEW STUDENT HUB

 At press time, all information in this guide is accurate.
-Dates and details may change as we receive additional guidance and instructions from the University of Georgia, the University System of Georgia, the State of Georgia, and the Centers for Disease Control, processes.
+Dates and details may change as we receive additional guidance and instructions from the University of Georgia, the University System of Georgia, the State of Georgia, and the Centers for Disease Control.

-Students are receiving weekly updates about housing via their UGA email address.
-If you are not a fall 2020 resident and would like to receive these updates, please opt in to our freinds and family e-newsletter at http://eepurl.com/gUOVrD or point your smart phone's camera to the QR code below:
+Find all the up-to-date information and resources students, friends and families need in our new student online hub:

+- Downloads

+- Links

+- Video playlists

+- What to bring checklist

+- Commulcations archive